 Prepare the eggs:

-Preheat 4 Tbsp of grape seeds oil in a medium-size skillet.
-When the oil is hot, gently place the hard-boiled eggs on the pan and let it pan-fried and use spatula to rotate the egg so the surface touches the hot oil and blistered up evenly all over.
-Set aside.
-When cool enough to handle, use a wet knife and slice each egg into half.
+- Preheat 2 Tbsp of cooking oil in a medium-size skillet.
+When the oil is hot, gently place the hard-boiled eggs on the pan and let them pan-fried and use tongs to rotate the egg so the surface touches the hot oil and blistered up evenly all over.
 Keep the oil to saute the sambal

 - In the same pan you use to pan-fry the egg, add the ground chili mixture, and stir fry until really fragrant, about 3 minutes.
 Add the aromatics and seasonings and continue to saute until the sambal turns slightly darker in color (the sugar will caramelize and darken the sambal)